 The UNMA offers courses in the Fall, Spring and Summer semesters in different formats to accommodate students’ interests, needs and personal and professional commitments.
 Thus, some courses are taught in traditional classroom settings that allow direct interaction with the professor and peers.
-These courses are offered in the afternoon and evenings at Marymount Manhattan College in New York City and on the Rutgers University campus in New Brunswick (simultaneously via video-wall technology) and during the weekend.
+These courses are offered on the Rutgers University campus in New Brunswick (Webex/Zoom simultaneously via video-wall technology) and during the weekend.

-At the same time, increasing number of courses are taught fully online, offering greater flexibility in finishing the degree.
+At the same time, increasing number of courses are taught online, offering greater flexibility in finishing credits toward the degree.

-In addition to academic courses, students can enroll in a three credit course, 790:517 Research Internship in United Nations and Global Policy Studies or in our six week European Summer Institute in Kassel, Germany held in the summer.
+In addition to academic courses, students can enroll in a three credit course, 790:590 Research Internship in United Nations and Global Policy Studies.

-If students are planning to take any courses outside of the UNMA Program they need to get an approval from the Executive Director of the UNMA Program.
+If students are planning to take any courses outside of the UNMA Program they need to get an approval from the Vice Chair of the UNMA Program.